Coarse-grained dynamics of transiently-bound fast linkers: Coarse-grained dynamics with fast linkers

 In the limit regime where $\kb \gg \kl$, we have $\on \sim \off^0 e^{- \kl x_s^2/2\kT}$ and $\off = \off^0$.
 Hence the on rate remains spatially dependent, and the particle binds more likely when it is closer to the average linker position.
 It unbinds though at the same rate regardless of the linker position.
 Similar results may be found with other initial choices of kinetic rates such as with Eq.~\eqref{eq:choiceOff} or \eqref{eq:choiceOnOff}.

-A few models in the literature actually take the spring constant for the binding kinetics to be the linker's spring constant $K=\kl$~\cite{fogelson2019transport,maxian2022interplay}, making the implicit, albeit rather physical, assumption that the bond's spring constant is much stiffer than the linker's.
+A few models in the literature actually take the spring constant for the binding kinetics to be the linker's spring constant $K=\kl$~\cite{fogelson2019transport,maxian2022interplay,mitra2022coarse}, making the implicit, albeit rather physical, assumption that the bond's spring constant is much stiffer than the linker's.
 This underlines that the meaning of the parameters in the kinetic rates is underappreciated in the field.

 Notice that here we explored a limit regime after taking the limit of fast linker dynamics.
 This is not an issue here since the limits commute.
-Indeed, one could initially consider an infinitely stiff bond, and then take the limit of fast linker dynamics, and get the same result -- see Appendix~\ref{app:limits}.
+Indeed, one could initially consider an infinitely stiff bond, and then take the limit of fast linker dynamics, and get the same result -- see the Supplementary Information Sec.~1 for further details.